? Nycticebus linglom: Description

 The single known tooth, a third upper molar (M3) known as T Li 41, is tiny, with a length of 1.29 mm and width of 1.82 mm.
 Mein and Ginsburg claim that it is the smallest known prosimian molar.
 The tooth is triangular in shape and shows a simple, reduced morphology.
 Three important cusps—the protocone, paracone, and metacone—are present, connected by a crest.
 They are low and rounded.
 The metacone, located at the back of the tooth, is closer to the protocone, which is on the front lingual corner (the side of the tongue), than it is to the paracone on the front labial corner (the side of the cheeks).
 The protocone is rounded on the lingual side and is attached to a weak crest on the front and back.
 On the front labial corner, a lengthy crest, the parastylar crest, is present, which includes a minor cusp known as a parastyle.
 Some wear is visible on the parastylar crest, and at the front of the tooth where a contact facet with the preceding second upper molar is present.
 The tooth has a single, well-developed root, which contains a number of grooves, suggesting that it consists of three smaller, fused rootlets.

 ?
 Nycticebus linglom is much smaller than the fossil sivaladapine primates, and unlike tarsier M3s, the single known fossil is reduced in form and lacks a fourth main cusp, a hypocone.
 With its reduced, triangular form, it more closely resembles lorises (family Lorisidae), but the absence of a hypocone also distinguishes it from the slender lorises (Loris), the angwantibos (Arctocebus), and the pygmy slow loris (Nycticebus pygmaeus).
 The fossil genus Nycticeboides lacks the rounded lingual face of the protocone seen in ?
 N. linglom and possesses additional cuspules.
 However, ?
 N. linglom strongly resembles the Bengal slow loris (Nycticebus bengalensis), from which it is distinguished by its smaller size and fused roots.
-Nekaris and Nijman (2022), when applying the name Xanthonycticebus to the pygmy slow slow loris, discussed the similarities and differences of T Li 4, and concluded that for now it is best retained as ?
+Nekaris and Nijman (2022), when applying the name Xanthonycticebus to the pygmy slow loris, discussed the similarities and differences of T Li 4, and concluded that for now it is best retained as ?
 N. linglom.